Per- and Polyfluoroalkyl Substances (PFAS) in Drinking Water

 What is a part per trillion (ppt)?

 It can be hard to wrap our minds around what the concentration of a contaminant actually means.
 The most commonly used units of measure for drinking water analysis are parts per million (ppm) and parts per billion (ppb), or mg/L and ug/L respectively.
-To help visualize these concentrations, imagine that 1 ppm is the same as one drop of water in a bucket, while 1 ppb is the same as one drop of water in an Olympic size swimming pool!
+To help visualize these concentrations, imagine that 1 ppm is the same as one drop of water in a large bucket, while 1 ppb is the same as one drop of water in a backyard swimming pool!

 PFAS are measured in parts per trillion (ppt) or ng/L. To help visualize this even smaller concentration, imagine one drop of water in roughly 20 Olympic size swimming pools.
 You can also imagine 1 ppt as 1 inch in 16 million miles (600+ times around the earth), 30 seconds out of every million years, or 1 cent in $10 billion.